wisemansg/Autodesk-Fusion-360/README.md

 The part features two large bearing/journal interfaces connected by a curved, reinforced web with generous fillets and smooth transitions, making it suitable for moderate-load pivoting or actuating mechanisms.

 ## Objective
-Accurately recreate the geometry from the provided technical sketch using only 2D sketching, arcs, tangency constraints, extrusion, symmetry, and fillets — while preserving all critical dimensions and manufacturing-friendly features.
+Accurately recreate the geometry from the provided technical sketch using only 2D sketching, arcs, tangency constraints, extrusion, symmetry, and fillets, while preserving all critical dimensions and manufacturing-friendly features.

 ## Design Specifications
 All dimensions in **millimeters (mm)**